Jaiden-Patel-12/Alien-Evasion---Python-Project-/Assets.md

 # Game Assets

-The following assets were used during the development of **Alien Evasion**.
+This table shows the assets which were used in the development of **Alien Evasion**.

 | Asset | Type | Purpose |
 |-------|------|---------|